Best brokers for beginners in South Africa in 2025

 • We checked how easy it is to understand fees for new users.

-• We also took into consideration if the brokers offer fractional shares and interest for uninvested cash
+• We also took into consideration if the brokers offer fractional shares and interest on uninvested cash.

-• We checked and compared 101 brokers with a special focus on fees, their trading platform and customer service.
+• We checked and compared 104 brokers with a special focus on fees and their mobile trading platform.

 Save hours of research!